sanjay5656/Search-Algorithm/README.md

 ```
 ii)	# Find the element in a list using Binary Search(Iterative Method).
 ```
-Program to find the element in a list using Binary Search(Iterative Method)..
-Developed by: Sanjay S
-RegisterNumber: 212221243002
 def binarySearchIter(array, k, low, high):
     while low <= high:
         mid = low + (high - low)//2